ChristopherL891123/Futurenet/README.md

 https://github.com/github/gitignore

-This project aims to simulate a business-scale Machine Learning pipeline in a distributed architecture through FTP commands.
+This project aims to simulate a business-scale Machine Learning pipeline in a distributed architecture through an HTML/CSS/Node JS/Python infrastructure.
 It is a cluster of machines, where all are connected together through a head computer.
 All these machines represent a different business, where the head computer is distributing the services to different business computer.
 All businesses have different needs.
-A GUI will be developed for communication between Client and Administrator.
+A Website was developed for communication between Client and Administrator.